jabraham17/AmberOS/docs/notes.md

 on mac, this makes the partition table /dev/disk2 and the actual contents at /dev/disk2s1

+on linux (my fedora box for example), it might be /dev/sdb with actual contents at /dev/sdb1

 we will overwrite partition table at /dev/disk2 with `sudo dd if=bin/image.iso of=/dev/disk2`

 for some reason, if there is more than ~400~ bytes of stuff in boot.bin, fails to boot and goes straight to other harddrive